alwaysbegrowing/arbor-contracts/spec/permissions.md

 `BondFactory.revokeRole('ISSUER_ROLE)`
 `BondFactory.isAllowListEnabled(bool)`

 The Porter Admin can grant or revoke the `ISSUER_ROLE`, in addition to enabled or disabling the allow-list for creating new bonds.
-This role has the ability to be revoked.
+This toggling of the allow-list like adding or removing new issuers is not time-locked.
+However, this role has the ability to be revoked.
 Disabling the allow list then revoking this role would leave `BondFactory` in a fully permissionless state.

 ### Issuer - ISSUER_ROLE